Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 The following tasks are done :

-- Connectyour workspaceand createan experiment
+- Connect your workspace and create an experiment
 - Load data and train scikit-learn models
 - View training results in thestudio
-- Retrievethe best model
+- Retrieve the best model

 ## Connect workspace and create experiment
-A computetarget is cretaed to specify the computeresource to run your training script or hostyour service
+A computetarget is cretaed to specify the computer source to run your training script or host your service

 Compute is creatd and configuration details is obtained
 ![imag](./images/2_compute.PNG)